-A decade ago, on July 2, 2008, former Lost Boy of Sudan James Manyror opened Gumriak Orphanage in a heartfelt effort to serve orphans from the Second Sudanese Civil War.
-Gumriak (which translates as "for those who survived disaster") opened with 89 day students and 16 residents.
-The orphanage evolved into a primary school with 400 students that serves as a model for Ruweng State, South Sudan.
+In 2008, former Lost Boy of Sudan James Manyror opened Gumriak Orphanage in a heartfelt effort to serve orphans from the Second Sudanese Civil War.
+The orphanage evolved into a primary school with 400 students and a partnership with a nearby school called Nyarweng, started by two other Lost Boys, James "Lubo" Mijak and Ngor Kur Mayol.
+Together, Gumriak and Nyarweng are the focus of the Raising South Sudan project.

 Gumriak School, founded by former Lost Boy of Sudan James Manyror and SSAORO,